spember/MarkdownPreview/README.markdown

 Clone this repo into your Packages folder.
 To execute the preview, you can use the command palette to execute the preview (Markdown Preview: HTML) or the default key binding of cmd-shift-m.

 ## Notes ##
-Since this was developed for Mac OS X, there's been no testing for windows / linux, and the
+Since this was developed for Mac OS X, there's been no testing for windows / linux

 [mmd]: http://fletcherpenney.net/multimarkdown/